How can I access an Amazon EMR cluster through an application if the cluster is in a private subnet?

 Resolution

-Note: The following might not work if you launch the cluster with Kerberos, or if you enable SSL for Livy.
+Note: It's not a best practice to use this procedure if you launch the cluster with Kerberos, or if you enable SSL for Livy.

 1. Open the Amazon Elastic Compute Cloud (Amazon EC2) console.